MycroftAI/documentation/_pages/german.md

 ---
 # Language support in Mycroft - German - Deutsch

 _NOTE: These instructions apply to Mycroft for Linux only; we don't currently have instructions for changing the language on Picroft.
 If you'd like to help us out with that, jump into the [~languages channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/languages) and let us know.
-Deutsche Support [~language-de channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/language-de)._
+Deutscher Support [~language-de channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/language-de)._

 - [Language support in Mycroft - German - français](#language-support-in-mycroft---german---francais)
   * [Change the **Wake Word** to German](#change-the-wake-word-to-german)